pwgn/k8s-kafka-flink/README.md

     --group.id flink
 ```

-Basically the arguments to the Flink job are pretty self-descriptive.
+The arguments to the Flink job are pretty self-descriptive.

 Head over to the Flink UI and list "Running Jobs".
 You should see a task in "Running" state.
 If you got this far you should be ready to process data!